eodash/geoparquet-generator/README.md

-Got it — we can make the **style link mandatory** and update the README accordingly.
-Here’s the revised Markdown README with `--style-url` required:

----

 # STAC-like GeoParquet Generator

 This Python script helps you generate **STAC-like items** in a **GeoParquet** file from a list of geospatial files (`.fgb`, `.geojson`, `.tif`/`.cog`).